Keddies: Building today

-The building was bought by developers, who wanted to rebuild behind the 1930s fascia; however they found that frontage had been badly damaged by the addition of the slats in the 60s.
+The building was bought by developers, who wanted to rebuild behind the 1930s High Street fascia; however they found that frontage had been badly damaged by the addition of the slats in the 60s.
 Instead the developers built a fibreglass copy which still sits in the High Street.
 However, since the rebuilding there have been many tenants, with Tesco, JJB Sports, GAP, Clintons, Republic, Superdrug, Sports Direct, USC and HMV all holding tenancy on the High Street side.

 The rear of the building facing Warrior Square was empty until the early 2000s when it was converted into a Travelodge, bar and restaurant and a nightclub.
 Maitland House was the former home to InsureandGo and also houses the transmitters for Heart Essex and BBC Essex.
 It is currently home to call centre service provider Ventrica.
+In March 2023, it was announced that the space above the former store was put up for sale.
+The space has planning permission to build 100 homes in an eleven-story extension to Maitland House.